Leader of the Opposition, House of Federation, Senate of Pakistan

-Senator Sherry Rehman is the Vice President of the Pakistan Peoples Party Parliamentarian and founding Chair and serving President of the Jinnah Institute, a non-partisan public policy think tank committed to the strengthening of democracy, governance and an independent national security project in Pakistan.
-As serving President of the institute, Rehman identifies its core priorities as the re-gaining of space for moderate voices in the context of an extremist advance.
+Rehman is also the founding Chair and serving President of the Jinnah Institute, a non-partisan public policy think tank committed to the strengthening of democracy, governance and an independent national security project in Pakistan.
+As serving President of the institute, Rehman identifies its core priorities as the regaining of space for moderate voices in the context of an extremist advance.
 She co-chairs several track-two strategic dialogues with India, and is convener of a similar institutionalized dialogue process between Pakistan and Afghanistan.
 She lectures widely on strategic security challenges facing Pakistan, and was a key member of the Legislative Councils that govern both Azad Kashmir and Gilgit-Baltistan.

-Rehman is also an award-winning journalist from Pakistan with 20 years of experience in both the broadcast and the print media.
-Former editor of the “Herald” newsmagazine based in Pakistan, she studied art history and politics at the Smith College, USA, and the University of Sussex, UK.
+Rehman, the former editor of the “Herald” newsmagazine based in Pakistan, is also an award-winning journalist with 20 years of experience in both the broadcast and the print media.
+Rehman studied art history and politics at the Smith College, USA, and the University of Sussex, UK.
 In her capacity as a senior journalist, Rehman has been the first Pakistani media person to be recognized by the UK House of Lords for independent journalism at the Annual British Muslim Ceremony in 2002.

-As a political activist, Sherry Rehman has also served as President of Central Policy Planning for three terms, and the Central Information Secretary of the Pakistan Peoples Party for two terms.
-Sherry Rehman has also served as Chairperson of the Pakistan Red Crescent Society in 2011.
+As a political activist, Rehman has served as President of Central Policy Planning for three terms, and the Central Information Secretary of the Pakistan Peoples Party for two terms.
+Rehman has also served as Chairperson of the Pakistan Red Crescent Society in 2011.

 Rehman has also served on the board of several educational institutions, namely the Sindh University and the International School in Karachi as well as the Mohatta Palace Gallery Trust.
 Rehman is also one of the founding members of the Human Rights Commission of Pakistan, and on the Syndicate of the Quaid-e-Azam University.

-Sherry Rehman’s book on ‘Five Hundred Years of The Kashmiri Shawl’ was published in 2006 by Mapin India and Antique Collectors Club, UK.
+Sherry Rehman co-authored the book ‘Five Hundred Years of The Kashmiri Shawl’ with Naheed Jafri, which was published in 2006 by Mapin India and Antique Collectors Club, UK.
 That same year, it was awarded the prestigious R. L. Shep Ethnic Textiles Book Award from the Textile Society of America.